-$19.8M kingfish farm for Bream Bay, with Govt, NIWA and NRC contributing
+$19.8m kingfish farm for Bream Bay with Govt, Niwa and NRC contributing

 "This is the type of innovation the PGF wants to invest in.
 It is testing technology that could bring major sustainable economic growth not only to Northland, but the rest of the country.

-■ Funding from the PGF is approved in principle and announced, after which contracts are negotiated.
-Some funding may depend on completion of business cases.
+• Funding from the PGF is approved in principle and announced, after which contracts are negotiated.
+Some funding may depend on the completion of business cases.
 Payments are made once agreed milestones are met.
-These are set as part of contract negotiations, and differ from project to project.
+These are set as part of contract negotiations and differ from project to project.